beakandsqueak/beak-and-squeak-archive/README.md

  ---
 Beak: “Some people are lucky and fall in love.
 The unlucky ones end up stuck with their partners.”
  ---
-Squeak: "Sometimes it's brave just to admit I don't know.”
+Squeak: "Sometimes it's braver just to say I don't know.”
-Beak: “Most call that ignorance.
+Beak: “Some call that ignorance.
 I call it honesty.”
  ---
 Squeak: “I want to live as long as the world stays ridiculous.
 So, forever!”
  ---